Mississippi is a one-bite state.

 - If your case involves injury to a dog, see When a Dog Is Injured or Killed

-In this state, legal liability for a dog bite also is based on a violation of a leash law, prohibition against dogs trespassing or running at large, or a similar animal control law, or the injury was caused intentionally by the person handling the dog.
+In this state, legal liability for a dog bite also is based on a violation of a leash law, prohibition against dogs trespassing or running at large, or a similar animal control law.
+Those violations are forms of negligence.

 When it comes to the civil dog bite laws, there is a certain, obvious illogic in Mississippi.
 This state is adhering to ancient English courts that ruled that "every dog gets one free bite."
 This "one-bite rule" was announced centuries ago, in pastoral Britain, when dogs, hogs, mules and sheep wandered aimlessly through towns, as a normal part of life.
 In those long-gone days, the judges of Charles Dickens' time announced that the owner of a domestic animal would not be held liable unless and until it bit someone first.
 There was no need for people to be vigilent about their animals because the law did not require people to take any level of responsibility until a tragedy first occured.